 Prior to your visit

-Those traveling to Canada from abroad must have a passport, passport card, or WHTI-complaint document, and most require an Electronic Travel Authorization (eTA), which can be obtained quickly and inexpensively online at www.cic.gc.ca/english/visit/eta-start.asp.
+Those traveling to Canada from abroad must have a passport, passport card, or WHTI-compliant document, and most require an Electronic Travel Authorization (eTA), which can be obtained quickly and inexpensively online at www.cic.gc.ca/english/visit/eta-start.asp.

 To check if you require eTA or a visitor visa, visit www.cic.gc.ca/english/visit/visas.asp.

 You can also check your eligibility to visit on business at www.cic.gc.ca/english/visit/business-who.asp.
-A helpful checklist for business travellers is also provided at www.cic.gc.ca/english/visit/business-checklist.asp12.
+Answers about what a business visitor to Canada is are given at https://www.cic.gc.ca/english/helpcentre/answer.asp?qnum=434&top=16.

 During your visit